gristlabs/grist-help/help/lightweight-crm.md

 ![theme-compact](images/lightweight-crm/theme-compact.png)

-The rearrange fields, click "Edit Layout" in the right panel.
+To rearrange fields, click "Edit Layout" in the right panel.
 You can now drag-and-drop fields in the card, resize them, or remove them.
 Click "Save" once you are done.

 ![edit-layout](images/lightweight-crm/edit-layout.png)